Ipstenu/join-my-multisite/readme.txt

 == Frequently Asked Questions ==

+= This doesn't work if I'm not using Multisite =

+It's not supposed to.
+"Join My <em>Multisite</em>", eh?

 = What happens if the network doesn't allow registrations? =

 If registration is turned off, the widget won't display anything for logged-out users.